Toyota hybrid including Prius will not start! Toyota hybrid starting problems! What to do!

 - If jumping from another car its engine should not be running.
 (Hybrid does not draw a lot of amps because the high voltage battery cranks engine and alternator probably puts out more voltage than hybrid system normally uses.)

 If there was no unusual drain on the battery (like a light being left on or car left park for weeks) it is time to replace the battery.
 If in doubt about the health of your battery charge it with a charger designed for sealed lead acid(SLA) batteries.
-We have two that we sell:

 We recommend the Optima battery because they last significantly longer.
 (We estimate they will last at least ten years!)
 With an Optima leaving the lights on a few times will not destroy the battery.
 Your Prius is a great car with great gas mileage! it will probably be on the road for a long time!
 The Prius deserves a long lasting battery!
 If you are in the 48 states we can usually get you a a battery in 2 to 3 days and California NV, and AZ 1 business day.